 Reporting standards

 Authors of articles reporting original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient details and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
+Fraudulent or knowingly inaccurate statements and data constitute unethical behaviour and are unacceptable.

 Data access and retention